Move-Out Inspection Checklist for Florida Landlords

 What must a Florida security deposit claim notice include?

-The claim notice must be sent by certified mail to the tenant’s last known address within 30 days of move-out.
+The claim notice must be sent by certified mail or email to the tenant’s last known address within 30 days of move-out.
 It must list each deduction with a specific reason and amount, plus the statutory notice language from Florida Statute 83.49(3).
 Vague terms like "damages" are not sufficient.

 Can a Florida landlord charge the tenant for carpet replacement?